 Due to the increased demand following the reopening of the international border, passports are currently taking longer to process.
 You should allow up to 6 weeks to receive a passport.

-In line with the current social distancing requirements, please note that only one person at a time will be allowed access into the High Commission until further notice
+In line with the current social distancing requirements, please note that a reduced number of persons at a time will be allowed access into the High Commission until further notice

 - You must have an appointment to visit our offices.